Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 Choose some $p\in O$ and $p'\in O'$.
 It does not matter which, and some such $p$ and $p'$ exist, because $O$ and $O'$ are nonempty by Lemma~\ref{lemm.between.elementary}(\ref{between.nonempty}), since $O\between\atopen$ and $O'\between\atopen$).

 We note that $f(p)=v$ and $f(p')=v'$ and $f$ is continuous at $p\in O$ and $p'\in O'\subseteq\ns P\setminus O$, yet $f(p)\neq f(p')$. \end{proof}

-\begin{rmrk} Suppose $(\ns P,\opens)$ is a semitopology and $\tf{Val}$ is a semitopology of values with at least two elements.
-Say that a value assignment $f:\ns P\to\tf{Val}$ \deffont{splits} a set $T\subseteq\ns P$ when there exist $p,p'\in T$ such that $f(p)\neq f(p')$.
-Then Theorem~\ref{thrm.correlated} and Proposition~\ref{prop.correlated.converse} together say in words that: \begin{quote} $T\subseteq\ns P$ is transitive if and only if it cannot be split by a value assignment. \end{quote} Intuitively, transitive sets characterise areas of guaranteed consensus. \end{rmrk}
+We can sum up what Theorem~\ref{thrm.correlated} and Proposition~\ref{prop.correlated.converse} mean, as follows: \begin{rmrk} Suppose $(\ns P,\opens)$ is a semitopology and $\tf{Val}$ is a semitopology of values with at least two elements.
+Say that a value assignment $f:\ns P\to\tf{Val}$ \deffont[splits (value assignment splits a set)]{splits} a set $T\subseteq\ns P$ when there exist $p,p'\in T$ such that $f$ is continuous at $p$ and $p'$ and $f(p)\neq f(p')$.
+Then Theorem~\ref{thrm.correlated} and Proposition~\ref{prop.correlated.converse} together say in words that: \begin{quoting} $T\subseteq\ns P$ is transitive if and only if it cannot be split by a value assignment that is continuous on $T$. \end{quoting} Intuitively, transitive sets characterise areas of guaranteed agreement. \end{rmrk}

-\subsection{Examples and discussion of transitive sets and topens}
+\jamiesubsection{Examples and discussion of transitive sets and topens}